hasmatt1066/PayPal-Mobile-Development/my-paypal-app/README.md

 3. Compare with reference screenshots
 4. Ask for clarification

 Remember: This app is built incrementally.
 Each day's work builds on previous days, creating a complete, professional-grade application by the end of the week.
+The final day's work serves as your capstone project, demonstrating your mastery of all course concepts in one cohesive application.